danomatika/joyosc/README.markdown

 BUILD AND INSTALLATION
 ----------------------

-As this is an GNU autotools project, simply run the following on the commandline:
+As this is an GNU autotools project, simply run the following on the command line:
 <pre>
 ./configure
 make